IDSIA/sacred/docs/observers.rst

 Heartbeat
 ---------
 While the experiment is running, every 10 seconds a Heartbeat event is fired.
-It updates the **captured stdout and stderr** of the experiment and the custom ``info`` (see below).
+It updates the **captured stdout and stderr** of the experiment, the custom ``info`` (see below), and the current result.
 The heartbeat event is also a way of monitoring if an experiment is still running.

 Stop